IT goes IoT

 New service-oriented business models drive the demand for IoT.
 On the flipside, the capabilities of IoT devices enable and motivate the creation of new service-oriented businesses.
 Consequently, agile business development and agile system development become two sides of the same coin.
 The take home from this?
 To meet the new demands, developers must adapt their architectures to meet the requirements of faster turnarounds in business development and embrace the concepts of hybrid IT.

 At Data Ductus we specialize in helping companies and public organizations to embrace the challenges posed by IoT and use it to drive change and embrace new opportunities.
-Getting started is just a workshop or pilot package away.

 Do you need expert help with an IoT challenge?